 Skip the towel.
 As I said, rather take a long sardine cloth, because it is handy and multi-functional.

 Always have an extra USB charger.
 To make sure you don’t run out of batteries.

 Take a light rain jacket.
 To save yourself from unexpected chilly nights, light showers and even breeze.

 Pack a flashlight.
 Always!
-And this should be other than the flashlight in your phone.
+Always carry a flashlight And this should be other than the flashlight on your phone.

 Carry a book.
-Because reading and travelling is a great combination, especially if you travel alone.
+Because reading and traveling is a great combination, especially if you travel alone.

 Always carry a lock.
-While travelling in Asia, use your lock rather than the one given by your guest house.
+While traveling in Asia, use your lock rather than the one given by your guest house.

-And last but not the least… Remember to PACK LIGHT!
+And last but not least… Remember to PACK LIGHT!